 Oklahoma APRNs apply separately for prescriptive authority.

-A prospective APRN will pursue education at the graduate level.
+A prospective APRN will pursue education at the graduate level (Nurse Practitioner programs in Oklahoma).
 The program must qualify the nurse for practice in one of four recognized roles.
 In order to be approved, an advanced practice program must meet standards set by the state, as included in the Nurse Practice Act and the rules promulgated under it.

 A prospective nurse anesthetist will pursue a course of study accredited by the American Association of Nurse Anesthetists’ Council on Accreditation of Nurse Anesthesia Educational Programs; a nurse midwife, a program accredited by the Accreditation Commission for Midwifery Education.

 A clinical nurse specialist will pursue a program that holds accreditation, or is a candidate for accreditation, by one of the following three organizations: the Commission on Collegiate Nursing Education (CCNE), the Accreditation Commission for Education in Nursing (ACEN), or the Commission for Nursing Education Accreditation (CNEA).

 Currently, a prospective nurse practitioner must graduate from a program that either 1) holds one of the above three accreditations or 2) meets Oklahoma mandates.
 To meet Oklahoma standards, a program must be university-based or affiliated and must include theory and content.
 It must comprise at least one year and must have measurable objectives related to the scope of practice.
 Beginning January 1, 2016, however, the program must hold one of the approved national accreditations or be a candidate for such.

 Effective January 1, 2016, the Board will require that the advanced practice program have one of the following population foci: